Mellieradpants/semantic-tether-point/README.md

 ## Overview

-The Traceability Constraint System is a deterministic parsing engine designed to extract structured, traceable signals from source text.
+The Traceability Constraint System is a deterministic parsing and constraint engine designed to extract structured, traceable signals from source text.

-The system enforces a single rule:
+It processes real legislative XML (Washington State bill text) and converts it into normalized text and structured outputs representing obligations, permissions, conditions, and constraints.

-Every output must remain directly traceable to explicit source text.
+Every output is directly tied to explicit source text.

-If a piece of information cannot be traced to the source, it is not included in the output.
+If it cannot be traced to the source, it is not included.

-This repository contains a backend processing pipeline, not a user-facing application.
+This repository contains the core engine layer of a larger system.

 ---

-## What This System Does
+## System Role

-The system processes real legislative XML (Washington State bill text) and converts it into structured outputs that preserve:
+This repository is the core processing engine that powers higher-level tools, including the Washington Civic Dashboard.

+It is responsible for:

-- source anchoring
+- parsing source text
+- enforcing traceability constraints
+- extracting structured signals
+- producing deterministic, source-linked outputs

+This is not a user-facing application.

+It is designed to be integrated as a backend engine into systems such as:

+- Washington Civic Dashboard
+- Meaning Buddy
-- explicit meaning
+- Origin Maps
-- traceable structure
+- Verification systems

-There is no summarizing, guessing, or adding meaning beyond what is written.

 ---